mbelveder/compps_simulations/README.md

 This will:
 1. Simulate spectra for all scenarios in `config/parameters.py`
+2. Group spectra using `ftgrouppha` (min grouping with groupscale=3)
-2. Fit each spectrum with `tbabs*powerlaw`
+3. Fit each grouped spectrum with `tbabs*powerlaw`
-3. Analyze results and generate statistics
+4. Analyze results and generate statistics
-4. Create summary plots
+5. Create summary plots

+**Note:** The pipeline automatically groups spectra after generation using `ftgrouppha` from HEASOFT.
+If `ftgrouppha` is not available, ungrouped spectra will be used for fitting.

 ### Defining Parameter Sets